 The objective of this workshop is to offer novices an introduction to the field of arts criticism.
 Over the course of the workshop, participants will learn the basics of writing a review and examine a variety of factors to consider in writing a review (form/style, new work vs classics, gender, race, etc.).

-Media Relations for Arts Administrators
+Media Relations for Artists and Arts Administrators

 In this 90-minute workshop, participants will get a high-level view of the news cycle and deadlines, how to develop relationships with journalists and influencers, how to pitch stories that standout and places to get arts coverage outside of traditional news outlets.